Vegetarian Stuffed Mushrooms

 - Preheat oven to 400°F with a baking tray inside.

 - In a small saucepan over medium heat, heat the olive oil.
-Add the onions, mushroom stems and garlic and cook until fragrant and slightly reduced, about 5 minutes.
-Add the thyme and walnuts, and cook to toast the walnuts lightly, about 1 minute.
+Add the onions, mushroom stems and garlic, and cook for 5 minutes or until fragrant and slightly reduced.
+Add the walnuts and thyme, and cook for 1 minute to toast the walnuts lightly.
 Remove from heat and set aside.

-- In a small bowl, combine the chickpeas, parmesan cheese, parsley, balsamic vinegar, salt and pepper.
-Use a fork to combine and mash the chickpeas to form a paste-like texture.
-Transfer the nut mixture on top of the chickpea mixture and stir to combine.
+- In a small bowl, combine the chickpeas, ¼ cup of parmesan, parsley, balsamic vinegar, salt and pepper and use a fork to combine and mash to form a paste-like texture.
+Transfer the walnut mixture on top of the chickpea mixture and stir to combine.

-- Carefully place the mushrooms on the hot tray and spray with cooking spray.
+- Carefully place the mushrooms on the hot tray, spray with cooking spray and season lightly with salt.
 Spoon the filling into the mushrooms, and top with the remaining parmesan cheese.

 Notes